 We observed care in the communal areas and over the three floors of the service.
 We spoke with people and staff, and observed how people were supported during their lunch.
 We spent time observing care and used the short observational framework for inspection (SOFI), which is a way of observing care to help us understand the experience of people who could not talk with us.
 We spent time looking at records, including four people's care records, four staff files and other records relating to the management of the service, such as policies and procedures, accident/incident recording and audit documentation.

-During our inspection, we spoke with six people living at the service, four care staff, the registered manager and the cook.
+During our inspection, we spoke with nine people living at the service, two care staff, the registered manager, the deputy manager and the chef.
 We also 'pathway tracked' people living at the home.
-This is when we followed the care and support a person's receives and obtained their views.
-It was an important part of our inspection, as it allowed us to capture information about a sample of people receiving care.
+This is